 Additionally, visas and financial sponsors may stipulate residence requirements over and above those set by the University, which must be adhered to.

-Certain exceptions to this requirement are built in to the programmes of study on to which students are accepted, including the following arrangements (NB – this is not an exhaustive list):
+Certain exceptions to this requirement are built in to specific programmes of study, including the following arrangements (NB – this is not an exhaustive list):

-Registered full-time students who wish to spend more than two months away from Aberystwyth in an academic year, for purposes unrelated to their research project, require the approval of their Institute Director of Research or PG Studies and the Head of the Graduate School.
-There may be exceptional personal or other circumstances which warrant such a request but the student must show that:
+Registered full-time research students who wish to spend more than two months away from Aberystwyth in an academic year, for purposes unrelated to their research project, require the approval of their Faculty Associate Dean (Research) and the Head of the Graduate School.
+There may be exceptional circumstances which warrant such a request but the student must show that:

-Such cases will be carefully monitored by the Institutes at their regular monitoring meetings, and students who are not progressing satisfactorily may be advised that they need to return to Aberystwyth, take temporary withdrawal, or face be prevented from continuing with their research under the Academic Regulation on Academic Progress.
+Such cases will be carefully monitored by the Faculties at their regular monitoring meetings, and students who are not progressing satisfactorily may be advised that they need to return to Aberystwyth, take temporary withdrawal, or be prevented from continuing with their research under the Academic Regulation on Academic Progress.

-3.1.7 Students holding Tier 4 visas to study in the UK also have to meet Home Office requirements for residency in Aberystwyth for the duration of their CAS and must not be resident elsewhere in the UK.
-Students holding a student visa to study at Aberystwyth University, Mauritius must at all times inform the University of their residential address in Mauritius.
+3.1.7 Students holding Student Visas to study in the UK also have to meet Home Office requirements for residency in Aberystwyth for the duration of their CAS and must not be resident elsewhere in the UK.

 3.1.8 These residency requirements shall not apply where students are undertaking approved fieldwork, research, work experience or other activity as part of their programme which require them to reside elsewhere.
 In addition, collaborative and distance learning programmes may be approved where students will be resident elsewhere for part or all of their studies.